uavaustin/orchestra/services/image-rec-master/README.md

   On successful response: `200` status code with `image_rec::PipelineState` Protobuf message.

+- `GET /api/pipeline/images/:id`

+  Return an image by id in the pipeline.

+  `id` must be a valid integer id from the imagery service.

+  On successful response: `200` status code with `image_rec::PipelineImage` Protobuf message.

+- `POST /api/pipeline/images/start-processing-next-auto`

+  Start the processing window for the next auto image.

+  The image is returned.
+Note that the processing must be finished or else the image will be treated as errored after enough time as passed.

+  On successful response: `200` status code with `image_rec::PipelineImage` Protobuf message.

+  If no image is available: `409` status code.

+- `POST /api/pipeline/images/:id/finish-processing-auto`

+  Mark the auto processing as finished for an image.

+  `id` must be a valid integer id of an image being processed.
+The image is returned.

+  On successful response: `200` status code with `image_rec::PipelineImage` Protobuf message.

+  If the image is not being processed: `409` status code.

+- `POST /api/pipeline/images/process-next-manual`

+  Process the next manual image.

+  The image is returned.
+Note that the processing is finished immediately and will be shown in the image returned.

+  On successful response: `200` status code with `image_rec::PipelineImage` Protobuf message.

+  If no image is available: `409` status code.

 - `GET /api/pipeline/targets/:id`

   Return a target by id in the pipeline.